 eIntegrity would like to encourage people to share these details with those who have colleagues, friends or family in India who might benefit from these resources.
 The free resources can be accessed via the eIntegrity website.

-Learners in the UK should access the learning via HEE e-LfH here.
+Learners in the UK should access the learning via NHSE e-LfH here.